Skip to main content Skip to footer

 These awards honour those who embody our Trust values and go the extra mile to improve the lives of our patients, their families and one another.
 Below, you’ll find the categories that showcase the very best of UHNM.

+Purpose: This award celebrates an individual or team who consistently demonstrates exceptional kindness and compassion in their daily work.
+They bring humanity into every interaction – providing comfort, reassurance, and emotional support to patients, families, and colleagues.
 Through their empathy, patience, and genuine care, they create moments that make people feel valued, understood, and safe.
 This award honours those whose warmth and compassion transform experiences and exemplify the heart of UHNM.

-This award recognises an individual or team that excels at working with others to achieve shared goals.
+Purpose: This award recognises an individual or team that excels at working with others to achieve shared goals.
 They build strong partnerships across departments, professions, or organisations, breaking down silos and enabling joined up solutions.
 Their approach centres on communication, inclusion, and collective problem solving.
-By drawing on diverse perspectives and fostering a supportive team environment, they demonstrate the power of working together to improve outcomes for patients, staff, and services.
+By drawing on diverse perspectives and fostering a supportive team environment, they demonstrate the power of working together to improve outcomes for patients, colleagues, and services.

-This award recognises an individual or team who actively champions inclusion and works to ensure UHNM is a place where everyone feels respected and able to thrive.
+Purpose: This award recognises an individual or team who actively champions inclusion and works to ensure UHNM is a place where everyone feels respected and able to thrive.
+They challenge barriers, promote fairness, and support people of all backgrounds, abilities, identities, and lived experiences – including ethnicity, disability, long term conditions, neurodiversity, gender, or any other characteristic – to feel welcomed, valued, and supported.

-They challenge barriers, promote fairness, and support people of all backgrounds, abilities, identities, and lived experiences - whether in relation to ethnicity, disability, long-term conditions, neurodiversity, gender, or any other characteristic, feel welcomed, valued, and supported.
-Their actions create safer, more accessible and more equitable environments for patients, staff, and the community.
+Their actions create safer, more accessible and more equitable environments for patients, colleagues, and the community.
 They are ambassadors for belonging and fairness across UHNM.

-This award honours an individual or team that consistently delivers work of the highest quality.
+Purpose: This award honours an individual or team that consistently delivers work of the highest quality.
 Their dedication, skill, and professionalism contribute to exceptional patient care, improved outcomes, or significantly enhanced services.

 They take pride in achieving high standards, driving innovation, and continually striving to do better.
 Whether through exceptional leadership, clinical expertise or service delivery, their work sets a benchmark for excellence and inspires others across the organisation.

-Through fundraising, volunteering, or championing the charity's work, they have helped enhance patient experience, staff wellbeing, and the opportunities the charity can offer.
-Their passion and commitment inspire others and drive positive change aligned with UHNM Charity and its mission.
+Purpose: This award recognises an individual or team that has made a significant contribution to the UHNM Charity.
+Through fundraising, volunteering, or championing the Charity's work, they have helped enhance patient experience, colleague wellbeing, and the opportunities the Charity can offer.
+Their passion and commitment inspire others and drives positive change aligned with UHNM Charity and its mission.

-This award recognises individuals or teams whose vital contributions often go unnoticed and uncelebrated but make a significant difference every day.
+Purpose: This award recognises individuals or teams whose vital contributions often go unnoticed and uncelebrated but make a significant difference every day.

 They quietly go the extra mile, step in when needed and consistently deliver high quality support or care without seeking recognition.
-They are the dependable, behind the scenes champions who keep UHNM running smoothly and support everyone around them.
+They are the dependable, behind-the-scenes champions who keep UHNM running smoothly and support everyone around them.

 This award celebrates those who demonstrate true humility and dedication, whose efforts may not always be seen, but whose influence is felt every day.